Medora Covered Bridge: History

-In June 2011 a rehab of the bridge was completed.
+In June 2011 a rehabilitation of the bridge was completed.
 The original truss remained in place with a few repairs.
-The cedar shake shingles, siding (Seven of the original boards, identified by square nail holes, were placed on the north side of the far west end.), pilons and some of the rafters were replaced.
+The cedar shake shingles, siding (seven of the original boards, identified by square nail holes, were placed on the north side of the far west end), pylons, and some of the rafters were replaced.
 Except for the shingles, most of these items were original but badly deteriorated.
 Much of the flooring was replaced but was not original.